 - If travelling by car, a parking permit for carpark P7 can be obtained from gallery reception (Parking is limited, please read further details below).

 - Enter using the Gallery entrance, you may need to queue during busy times.
-Please use the hand sanitiser station just inside the entrance to the building.

 - If visiting an exhibition, you will be asked for proof of ticket purchase either on your phone or paper copy.
 Please be ready to go into the exhibition for your chosen time slot.